-- A Lyons East Business District with a mix of uses, along with a new neighborhood between Highland Drive and SH 66; - A Stone Canyon Visitor District and new neighborhood between Nolan Drive and Stone Canyon Drive; and - An Industrial Live-Work Center and Commercial Recreation Area with uses including, campgrounds, outdoor storage facilities and lower density light employment uses in locations impacted by the creek floodplain.
+- A "Lyons East" Business District with a mix of uses, along with a new neighborhood between Highland Drive and SH 66; - A Stone Canyon Visitor District and new neighborhood in the area west of Nolan Road and east of Stone Canyon Drive; and - An Industrial Live-Work Center and Commercial Recreation Area with uses including campgrounds, outdoor storage facilities and lower density light employment uses in locations impacted by the creek floodplain.

-Properties in the subarea that are located outside of the floodplain, and beyond the highway corridor, are recommended for residential products that diversify the area's existing building stock, and advance key directives associated with affordable housing goals.
+Properties in the Subarea that are located outside of the floodplain and beyond the highway corridor are suitable for residential products that diversify the community's existing building stock and advance key directives associated with affordable housing goals.
 Specific uses with near-term potential in the Eastern Corridor include:

 - Small lot cottage homes;

-- Accessory units;
+- Accessory dwelling units;

 - Live-Work spaces; and

 - Senior housing facilities.

-Proposed amenities and enhancements to the public realm include those that will unify uses, connect the subarea to centers of activity within the town boundaries, mitigate adverse physical conditions, and improve the area's aesthetic appeal and climate for investment.
+Proposed amenities and enhancements to the public realm include those that will unify uses, connect the Subarea to centers of activity within the town boundaries, mitigate adverse physical conditions and improve the area's aesthetic appeal and climate for investment.
 These investments include: